-During one last trip to the store prior to Christmas, I picked up a few household essentials, one of them some soap for the bathrooms as I was totally out.
+So I cancelled that little trip and went to work, getting some large legally things off my desk, then a sandwich and quick trip to the store on my lunch break.
+There, I picked up a few household essentials, one of them some soap for the bathrooms as I was totally out.
 I usually get Irish Spring for the guest bath, but that day, I saw a bulk pack of Ivory soap and picked it up as that's what I have in my bathroom.
 Simple soap, good for my delicate, sensitive skin.
 It's also what was always in our bathroom as a child.
 I remember bath time as a small child, a flotilla of plastic boats trying to avoid the floating iceberg of Ivory soap, little army men jumping into the water to avoid the collision.
 What's that noise?
 Oh No, a waterfall!
 Arghhhh!

 I could stay in that tub until my little fingers had shriveled up into raisins, as long as I could warm the water up periodically.
 Mom usually had to come in and drain all the fun so I could go to bed.

 It wasn't the first cuss word to pass my lips.
 That was from the arms of my Mom when I was not even school age and I eagerly tried out "my new word!" on the Lutheran Minister who stopped by the house to see my Mom.
 I likely learned it from my Dad, career military, he came into the marriage with a few words that weren't to be uttered around the little ones under strict rules from Mom.
 But rules don't always mean they will be followed.
 For Dad DID have a shop and sharp tools, so it was only a matter of time before a hammer stroke went awry and Barbie and Francie and friends heard the S-bomb.